autometrics-dev/autometrics-go/README.md

 [![Discord Shield](https://discordapp.com/api/guilds/950489382626951178/widget.png?style=shield)](https://discord.gg/kHtwcH8As9)

-Metrics are a powerful and cost-efficient tool for understanding the health and performance of your code in production.
-But it's hard to decide what metrics to track and even harder to write queries to understand the data.
+Metrics are a powerful and cost-efficient tool for understanding the health and performance of your code in production, but it's hard to decide what metrics to track and even harder to write queries to understand the data.

 Autometrics is a [Go